conan-io/docs/examples/go.rst

 	src, * -> ./deps/src

-Out project requires a package **go-martini/1.0@lasote/stable** and we indicate that all **src contents** from all our requirements have to be copied to **./deps/src**
+Out project requires a package, **go-martini/1.0@lasote/stable**, and we indicate that all **src contents** from all our requirements have to be copied to **./deps/src**

-The package go-martini_ depends on go-inject_, so conan will handle automatically go-inject dependency.
+The package go-martini_ depends on go-inject_, so conan will handle automatically the go-inject dependency.

 .. code-block:: bash

    $ conan install

-This command will download our packages and will copy the contents in **./deps/src** folder
+This command will download our packages and will copy the contents in the **./deps/src** folder.

 Running our server
 ------------------

-Just add **deps** folder to GOPATH:
+Just add the **deps** folder to GOPATH:

 .. code-block:: bash